-The 2021-22 Business Plan first quarter update is summarized in Attachment I, the 2021-22 Business Plan Dashboard.
+The 2021-22 Business Plan second quarter update is summarized in Attachment I, the 2021-22 Business Plan Dashboard.
 This attachment provides a brief overview of the projects, including the progress toward meeting the Milestones, the overall project duration, the overall project status and whether the project is over/under budget.
-As presented in Attachment I, the status of the 2021-22 Business Plan through the first quarter is summarized as follows:
+As presented in Attachment I, the status of the 2021-22 Business Plan through the second quarter is summarized as follows:

-- Nine (9) out of the 11 projects are on schedule and within budget; - One (1) out of the 11 projects is behind schedule; and, - One (1) out of the 11 projects is deferred for inclusion in the 2022-23 Business Plan.
+- Four (4) out of the 11 projects are on schedule and within budget; - Five (5) out of the 11 projects are at risk of falling behind schedule; - One (1) out of the 11 projects is completed; and, - One (1) out of the 11 projects remains deferred for inclusion in the 2022-23 Business Plan.